 9th Phase: Power and speed

 Whatever must be done – we’ll get you there.
-Weightlifting, sprinting, jumping, golf swings and much more.
+Weightlifting, sprinting, jumping, golf swings, and much more.

-10th Phase: Sport Specific Training
+10th Phase: Clearance

 Healing time

-Other forms of treatment
+Other forms of treatment for lower back spasms

 Is surgery an option?